Kristina DeBarge Pops Out Of Lacy Lingerie

 Sneak Peak into my new look for my new Album!!
 Releasing this early fall..
 Are you excited for new music?!????????????
 Photo by the Beauriful and talented @elenna.loredana and MUA by the talented @jr._el_artist #newmusic #staytuned #music #artist #musicislife #albumartwork

 The second photo of the series showed DeBarge holding onto a low, brown wall with both of her hands.
-She also arched her back at the same time, and gave a sultry look.
+She also arched her back at the same time and gave a sultry look to the camera.
 Her hair was down in curls, while her dark blush popped in the photo.

 “BADDIEEEEE You look amazing babeee!” exclaimed a fan.